studersi/apache-rs/README.md

 Rust FFI for creating Apache httpd modules.

-There is a bundled example implementing `mod_example` from the Apache httpd documentation: https://httpd.apache.org/docs/2.4/developer/modguide.html.
+There is a bundled example implementing `mod_hello` from the Apache httpd documentation: https://httpd.apache.org/docs/2.4/developer/modguide.html.